Raise the Elevation: Five Leadership Characteristics I Learned from Ryan Kwon

 By Jim Applegate December 2025

 Leadership is rarely taught through textbooks or classrooms; it is transmitted through proximity, pressure, and shared mission.
-In my three years serving alongside Pastor Ryan Kwon at Resonate Movement, I learned a distinct set of leadership characteristics that continue to shape me.
-What follows are five defining principles Ryan lived out—each one sharpened in real ministry trenches and each one leaving a permanent imprint on how I lead today.
-In writing this, my hope is that these leadership qualities will also shape you.
+In my three years serving alongside Pastor Ryan Kwon at Resonate Movement, I had the privilege of absorbing a distinct set of leadership characteristics.
+What follows are five defining principles Ryan lived out—each one sharpened in real ministry trenches and each one leaving a permanent imprint.

 1. Raise the Elevation